DEVSENSE/phptools-docs/docs/vs/Installation/index.md

 ## Download and Offline installation

-The software's installation package can be downloaded manually from several locations.
-Downloaded package can be used for an offline installation.
+ PHP Tools' installation package can be downloaded from:

 - [Visual Studio Marketplace](https://marketplace.visualstudio.com/search?term="php%20tools"&target=VS&vsVersion=).
-Choose the edition according to the version of your Visual Studio.
+Choose PHP Tools edition according to the version of your Visual Studio.

 - [DEVSENSE.com](https://www.devsense.com/en/download#vs).
-Download any version or any update of **PHP Tools for Visual Studio** from our website.
+Download any version or any update of PHP Tools for Visual Studio directly from our website.

+The software's installation package can be used for an offline installation.

+#### Instructions:

 1. Close *Visual Studio*
-2. Run the installation package downloaded from the location above and follow the instructions.
+2. Run the installation package downloaded from any of the locations above
+3. Follow the instructions on the screen.
-3. Restart your *Visual Studio*.
+4. Restart *Visual Studio*.

 ## Activation

-The product contains both full featured 30 day trial and the full product.
-Please see the [product activation](/vs/installation/activation) for more details.
+The product contains both full-featured, 30-day trial and the full product.
+Please see [Product Activation](/vs/installation/activation) for more details.

-## Update
+## Updates

-The product updates are checked automatically. *Visual Studio* will notify you about updates available.
-Please see [update](updating the product) for more information.
+PHP Tools updates are checked automatically. *Visual Studio* will notify you about updates available.
+Please see [Update instructions](https://docs.devsense.com/en/vs/installation/updatet) for more information.